SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Qualitative Results

 \section{Qualitative Results}

-\newlength{\resultsize} \reffig{fig:results} shows qualitative results for the evaluated base line approach on a scan from the validation data.
+\reffig{fig:results} shows qualitative results for the evaluated baseline approaches on a scan from the validation data.
 Here we show the spherical projections of the results to enable an easier comparison of the results.

 With increasing performance in terms of mean IoU (top to bottom), see also Table 2 of the paper, we see that ground points get better separated into the classes sidewalk, road, and parking.
 In particular, parking areas need a lot of contextual information and also information from neighboring points, since often a small curb distinguishes the parking area from the road.